Peter H. Jacobse

 My work combines insights from synthetic organic chemistry, theoretical and experimental physics, surface science, nanoscience, electrical and mechanical engineering.
 As such, I fulfill a very interesting, interdisciplinary role in academia/industry, where I am particularly comfortable collaborating with chemists, theoretical and experimental physicist, engineers, contractors and tech companies.
 I am passionate about my interdisciplinary research, my role as collaborator and interpreter between all these different people and perspectives, and my role as someone who is pushing the boundaries of science and technology.

 Among my scientific achievements are the fabrication of nanoporous graphene (transistors) as well as new types of electronically functional graphene nanoribbon heterostructures and quantum dots.
 I have experimentally revealed the phenomenon of negative differential resistance in graphene nanoribbons.
 I have made and studied graphene nanoribbons with four-membered rings and five-membered rings, as well as magnetic nanoribbons.
-I am a leading expert on nitrogen doping in graphene nanoribbons.
+I am an expert on nitrogen doping in graphene nanoribbons.
 I have provided fundamental insights into the mechanisms of on-surface chemistry reactions through my work utilizing noncontact-AFM and x-ray photoelectron spectroscopy (XPS).
 I am an expert in graphene nanoribbon transport through my work on in-situ lifting/transport measurements and transport calculations.
-I have developed a software package for performing electronic structure calculations at the level of tight-binding/mean field Hubbard theory, called MathemaTB.
+I have developed a software package in Mathematica for performing electronic structure calculations at the level of tight-binding/mean field Hubbard theory, called MathemaTB.
 I have developed new surface-synthesis techniques such as matrix-assisted direct (MAD) transfer, which vastly increased the scope of nanostructures accessible on surface.
 I have used MAD transfer in conjunction with protecting-group aided iterative synthesis (PAIS) to achieve, for the first time, the fabrication of fully monodisperse graphene nanoribbons with precisely predetermined length and monomer sequence.